guettli/programming-guidelines/README.rst

 Logging to files
 ----------------
 I still do this, but I want to reduce it.
 Logs are endless streams.
 Files are a buch of bytes with fixed length.
 Both concepts don't fit together.
-Rotating logfiles is a habbit from the last century, which is broken by design.
+Somer or later your logs get rotated.
+Now you are in trouble if you want to run a log checker for every line in your logfile.
+I mean the mathematicaly version of "every line".
+This gets really compliated if you want to check every line.
+Rotating logfiles needs to be done sooner or later.
+But how to rotate the file, if a process still write to it?
+This is one problem, which was solved several hundret times and each time different ...

 Use Systemd
 ------------

 It is available, don't reinvent.
 Don't do double-fork magic any more.
-Use a systemd service with Type=simpel
+Use a systemd service with Type=simple.

 Avoid Office Documents or UML-tools
 -----------------------------------